Christine Darby // Published: July 2023 // Updated: May 2025

 The two most common reasons for changing the Squarespace URL are:

-Indexing.
-If Google properly indexes the URLs of your custom domain (as expected) plus the built-in Squarespace URLs (not expected), you now have multiple versions of your pages in Google’s index.
 This specific problem isn’t a show-stopper, as Google typically understands accidental variants.
 But it isn’t ideal either—when the same content is accessible on different URLs it can (1) be a bad user experience and (2) make it more difficult for you to track how content performs in search.

 You can determine if your built-in Squarespace URLs have been indexed by using the “site:” command.
 For example, if your built-in Squarespace domain is demo.squarespace.com, type this in to your browser: site:demo.squarespace.com

-If you don’t see any results, then your site is fine.
-If you see .squarespace.com URLs listed, then these pages can be found in search results.
-If you choose to update the built-in URL, Google will no longer be able to crawl the previous version—it will encounter 404 errors and eventually drop these pages from its index.
-Google’s outdated content tool allows you to request removal of old URLs.
+• If you see .squarespace.com URLs listed, those built-in URLs are indexed, meaning they can be found in search results.
+If you change your built-in URL (steps above), Google will no longer be able to crawl the previous version—the old URL will return a 404 error and eventually be dropped from the index.

 Why are “.squarespace” URLs indexed?